3D Secure

 Using a page redirect

 The 3D Secure challenge can also be loaded directly—either through a full page redirect or served within an <iframe> or mobile web view.
 In this scenario, fingerprinting and challenge windows are presented directly in the user's browser.
-Once the 3D-Secure Authentication has been finalized (with either a success, a failure, or an error) the page is redirected back to a callback URL of your choice.
+Once the 3D Secure authentication has been finalized (with either a success, a failure, or an error) the page is redirected back to a callback URL of your choice.

-Once the 3D-Secure Session has been finalized, the page will redirect back to the URL provided in the redirect parameter with status and session appended to the URL parameters.
-More details about the 3D-Secure Session can be retrieved from our API.
+Once the 3D Secure session has been finalized, the page will redirect back to the URL provided in the redirect parameter with status and session appended to the URL parameters.
+More details about the 3D Secure Session can be retrieved from our API.

 URL Parameters